Producing composite assemblies

 9.2 customer standards and requirements

-9.3 company standards and procedures
+9.3 organisational standards and procedures

 9.4 recognised compliance agency/body standards